coyotito-mx/package-skeleton-cli/README.md

 - `reverse` (reverses the value)

 > ⚠️
-> Beware, the order is important, calling a modifier like `<placeholder>|upper,slug` might not be what you want.
+> Beware: the order is important, calling a modifier like `<placeholder>|upper,slug` might not be what you want.
 >
 > For example, the value `John Doe` could be:
 > ```text
 > {{author|upper,slug}} → john-doe
 > ```
-> Instead. you must use then in the following order:
+> Instead, you must use them in the following order:
 > ```text
 > {{author|slug,upper}} → JOHN-DOE
 > ```